Navigating Fatigue: Over-Reaching Vs Over-Training in Running

 Signs of Non-Functional Over-Reaching

 Non-functional over-reaching develops when training stress continues but recovery no longer restores normal function.
 Fatigue becomes persistent and adaptation slows or stops.
+The body remains under sustained strain and the normal cycle of stress and recovery begins to lose balance.
+Without adjustment to training load the athlete may remain in this suppressed state for an extended period.

 Warning Signs That Fatigue Is Lingering